There are tons of different ways to promote a podcast.

 Leverage Existing Assets

-Mozilla puts there podcast, IRL, on their homepage that gets millions of readers:
+Mozilla puts their podcast, IRL, on their homepage that gets millions of readers:

 If you have a website or email list, those are great ways to let your existing audience know about your podcast.